The aim is to:

 the accounts you should be entering your transactions when updating your daily

 Where is the Cash?

-A company that has a fabulous net profit on their Income Statement may not necessarily have a great cash flow, in other words – no money in the bank.
+A small business that has a fabulous net profit on their income statement may not have a great bank account balance which can confuse new business owners who think profit must equal money in the bank.

-To work it out, just look at the Balance Sheet and dig deeper into the following areas:-
+To work it out, just look at the balance sheet to dig deeper into the following areas:-

 Inventory – is the business purchasing and holding too much stock? (cash tied up in stock)